inhandnet/MobiusPi-Docs-EN/QuickStart.md

 # **MobiusPi Python Development Quick Start**
-MobiusPi is the code name of InGateway series software and hardware products of InHand Networks.  <br/>The InGateway series includes two product series, the InGateway900 and InGateway500 series.
-This document uses the InGateway500(IG500 for short) series product as an example to demonstrate how to develop Python App with MobiusPI.
+MobiusPi is the code name of InGateway series software and hardware products of Beijing InHand Networks Technology Co., Ltd.  <br/> The InGateway includes two main product series, InGateway900 and InGateway500.
+This document uses InGateway500 series (IG500 for short) as an example to demonstrate how to develop Python App with MobiusPI.
 ## Building the MobiusPi Development Environment
 ### Prepare IG500 Hardware and Network Environment
 #### Connect IG500 to the Power Source and to a PC with a Network Cable